As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 Some immigrants are interviewed in the United States.
 This is known as adjustment of status.
 The appointment occurs at a local U.S. Citizenship and Immigration Services office.

-Others are required to attend an interview in their home country.
+Other spouses are required to attend an interview in their home country.
 This is called consular processing.

 The few exceptions to this rule are tricky.
 If you entered without inspection, you should be careful to double-check if these exceptions protect you before you file a permanent residency application.